Seoul court rejects sexual slavery claim against Tokyo - WTMJ

 Referring to the January court ruling, Arnold Fang, Amnesty International’s East Asia researcher, said, “What was a landmark victory for the survivors after an overly long wait is again now being called into question.”

-The ruling came as the Asian U.S. allies struggle to repair their relations that sank to post-war lows in recent years over history, trade, and military issues.
+In a major shift in tone, Moon said in a news conference in January that he recognizes the 2015 deal as a valid agreement between governments.
+He also described that month’s ruling on the sexual slavery survivors as “honestly a complicating” development for Seoul’s efforts to improve bilateral relations.

+Some analysts say Moon may have felt that American pressure to reconcile with Japan was coming and wanted to appear as a reasonable ally by extending Tokyo an olive branch.
+In a speech last month, Moon said his government was eager to build “future-oriented” ties with Tokyo.

-Their recurring animosity could possibly complicate President Joe Biden’s efforts to bolster three-way cooperation with U.S. regional allies, which declined under years of President Donald Trump’s “America first” approach, to coordinate action in face of China’s growing influence and North Korea’s nuclear threat.
+President Joe Biden has been stepping up efforts to bolster three-way cooperation with the U.S. regional allies, which declined under former President Donald Trump’s “America first” approach, to coordinate action in face of China’s growing influence and North Korea’s nuclear threat.

 Associated Press journalist Mari Yamaguchi in Tokyo contributed to this report.